apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**How a decades-old unsolved murder case changed the way we consume medicine**
+**Stipe Miocic announces retirement after UFC 309 loss to Jon Jones: ‘I’m done’**

-You can read more about it [here](https://www.cnn.com/2024/11/17/us/the-1982-tylenol-murders-an-enduring-mystery/index.html).
+You can read more about it [here](https://www.mmafighting.com/2024/11/17/24298613/stipe-miocic-announces-retirement-after-ufc-309-loss-to-jon-jones-im-done).

 ## Requirements
 - Python 3.8